Our recycling helps create a more environmentally responsible campus. It also provides student employment opportunities.

-The steam plant was originally built in 1926 with additions in 1946 and 1968.
+The former steam plant was originally built in 1926 with additions in 1946 and 1968.
 The coal-fired boilers have steam output capacities of 50,000 and 80,000 pounds per hour.
-The two dual fuel (natural gas or No. 2 fuel oil) boilers each have steam output capacities of 100,000 pounds per hour.
+The two dual fuel (natural gas or No. 2 fuel oil) boilers each had steam output capacities of 100,000 pounds per hour.
 Steam is distributed through three eight-inch pipes, with one serving the north campus, one serving the center and west campus, and the third serving the south campus.
-This plant will be replaced in the near future by the Renewable Energy Center.
+This plant has been replaced by the Renewable Energy Center.

 Domestic water is received from the city in three locations onto the campus domestic water system.
 This system serves the same buildings as the Steam Plant.

 Natural gas is distributed to campus on a limited basis via a 4” gas main with the steam lines.
 The majority of buildings which require natural gas are served by individual taps served by Ameren.